 You can change your voicemail password by calling (800)-331-0500 from your iPhone.
 You’ll reach AT&T’s automated customer service menu which will ask for your phone number and billing zip code.
 A few seconds later, the message “Password Incorrect – Enter Voicemail Password” will appear on the display of your iPhone.
 Enter the last seven digits of your cellphone number to change your voicemail password.
 I strongly recommend that you read AT&T’s support article on changing your voicemail password before attempting to do so.

 How To Change Your Voicemail Password If T-Mobile Is You Carrier

 Dial 123 or call 1-805-637-7249 and enter your phone number.
 Then, press 5 to go to the Password Security menu.
 Finally, press 1 to change your voicemail password.
 Check out T-Mobile’s voicemail support article to learn more!

 Reset Network Settings

 When you reset network settings, all of your iPhone’s Wi-Fi and cellular network settings will be erased.
 This includes your Virtual Private Network (VPN) settings, your Bluetooth devices, and your Wi-Fi networks — so make sure you write down your passwords first!
 We do this step because it can be very difficult to track down the exact source of a software problem, so we reset all network settings.

 To Reset Network Settings, begin by opening the Settings app.
-Next, tap General -> Reset -> Reset Network Settings and enter your passcode.
+Next, tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings. and enter your passcode.
 Your iPhone will reset network settings and restart itself.

 Voicemail Problem: Fixed!